 Krems am Stein – Two Cities with a Long Past

 Imagine it.
 People have been cultivating grapes and picking apricots here for centuries.
-They were carving statues and burying their children with loving ceremony when wooly mammoths still roamed this fertile ground – long before any map of Europe existed.
+They were carving statues and burying their children with loving ceremony when wooly mammoths still roamed this fertile ground – long before a map of Europe even existed.

 Both Krems and Stein are lovely to walk through (even in the dark), but a trip here is not just about the picturesque buildings, it’s about a history as deep as the Danube, as juicy as a Wachau apricot and as layered as the terraced vineyards that surround them.